Dr Dilshod Makhmadshoev

 Personal statement

-I am a Lecturer at the Hunter Centre for Entrepreneurship within Strathclyde Business School.
-I am also a graduate of Strathclyde, having previously completed my PhD in International Business in this institution.
-Before that, I studied for a Masters degree in Management at Queen's University Belfast.
-My research focuses on different aspects of international business and entrepreneurship, and in particular on such topics as the international expansion of SMEs (including via Global Value Chains), entrepreneurship and entrepreneurial development in challenging contexts, internationalisation of firms from emerging markets and transition economies, and exploration of the impact of institutional environments on different firm activities.
-More recently my focus has been on exploring how firms respond and mitigate the various challenges of operating in environments characterised by institutional deficiency and uncertainty, which reflects my growing interest on exploring ongoing interactions between actors and their contexts.
+Dilshod is a Senior Lecturer at the Hunter Centre for Entrepreneurship, Strategy and Innovation within Strathclyde Business School.
+He is also a graduate of Strathclyde, having previously completed his PhD in International Business in this institution.
+Before that, he completed his Masters degree in Management at Queen's University Belfast.
+His research is interdisciplinary and focuses on different aspects of international business and entrepreneurship, and in particular on such topics as the international expansion of SMEs (including via Global Value Chains), entrepreneurship and entrepreneurial development in challenging contexts, internationalisation of firms from emerging markets and transition economies, environmental sustainability of emerging market firms, and exploration of the impact of institutional environments on different firm activities.

 Publications